 - Includes a date by which preparation of the next version of the Departmental BPC Plan will begin.

 - Includes the name, role, and contact information for the individuals responsible for overseeing the Departmental BPC Plan.

 - Relevant, currently available data is included and related to the goals.
-BPCnet has a curated list of resources for Data and Evaluation.
+BPCnet has a curated list of resources for Data and Evaluation/Measurement.